snaplet/examples/seed/unique-constraint-error/README.md

-# Resolving Unique Constraint Errors
+# How to Handle Unique Constraint Errors with Snaplet Seed

-This guide will explain and resolve unique constraint errors that may occur when using @snaplet/seed to create relationships between entities.

-## Getting Started
+Welcome to your step-by-step guide on tackling unique constraint errors while establishing relationships between entities in your database using Snaplet Seed.
+This guide is designed to make your journey smoother and help you understand how to navigate through common pitfalls with ease and efficiency.

+## Kick-Starting Your Project

+Let's get the ball rolling!
-To begin, execute the following commands to clone the example repository, install dependencies, migrate your database, and initialize your seed data:
+To set up your environment, we're going to clone a sample repository, install necessary dependencies, migrate your database, and get your seed data ready.
+Simply run the following commands in your terminal:

 ```bash
 git clone git@github.com:snaplet/examples.git && cd examples/seed/unique-constraint-error